Aliases for FOXP2 Gene

 GeneCards Summary for FOXP2 Gene

 FOXP2 (Forkhead Box P2) is a Protein Coding gene.
-Diseases associated with FOXP2 include 7q31 microdeletion syndrome and choreoathetosis, hypothyroidism, and neonatal respiratory distress.
-Among its related pathways are Wnt / Hedgehog / Notch.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+Diseases associated with FOXP2 include childhood apraxia of speech and speech and communication disorders.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is FOXP3.

 UniProtKB/Swiss-Prot for FOXP2 Gene

 Transcriptional repressor that may play a role in the specification and differentiation of lung epithelium.
 May also play a role in developing neural, gastrointestinal and cardiovascular tissues.
 Can act with CTBP1 to synergistically repress transcription but CTPBP1 is not essential.
 Plays a role in synapse formation by regulating SRPX2 levels.
 Involved in neural mechanisms mediating the development of speech and language.